-The population attributable fraction (PAF) is a relative measure of inequality that shows the potential improvement in the average of an indicator, in relative terms, that could be achieved if all population subgroups had the same level of the indicator as a reference group.
+Population attributable fraction (PAR) is a relative measure of inequality that shows the potential improvement in the average of an indicator, in absolute terms, that could be achieved if all population subgroups had the same level of the indicator as a reference point.
+The reference point refers to the most advantaged subgroup for ordered dimensions and the best-performing subgroup for non-ordered dimensions (i.e. the subgroup with the highest value for favourable indicators and the subgroup with the lowest value for adverse indicators).

 Usage